AustinSkrobar/AustinSkrobar/README.md

 ## Hi There!

 Welcome to my page.
-- 🔭 I’m currently working on ...
-RoastBattleApp.
+- 🔭 I’m currently working on MVPshop.
-- 🌱 I’m currently learning ...
-Node.js (learning more than just express).
+- 🌱 I’m currently learning TailwindCss).
-- 👯 I’m looking to collaborate on ...
-In Browser recreation of SNES games with only web technologies (ActRaiser).
+- 👯 I’m looking to collaborate on Hackathons.
-- 🤔 I’m looking for help with ...
-Design, and paired programming.
+- 🤔 I’m looking for help with Design, and paired programming.
-- 💬 Ask me about ... my favorite projects.
+- 💬 Ask me about the future 🧙‍♂️.
 - 📫 How to reach me: ... www.linkedin.com/in/austin-skrobarczyk
 - ⚡ Fun fact: ...
 I'm colorblind and half Polish!